msa-em/guide-tem-simulation/inputs.md

     k_{x,\mathrm{max}} = \frac{1}{2\Delta_x} \quad \mathrm{and} \quad k_{y,\mathrm{max}} = \frac{1}{2\Delta_y} \quad .
 $$

-Finally we demonstrate the perhaps non-intuitive fact that the only real way to improve sampling in reciprocal space, i.e. decrease $\Delta k$, is to increase the size of the supercell in $x$ and $y$.
+Finally, we want to stress the perhaps non-intuitive fact that although some codes allow the sampling of diffraction patterns to be separately set, due to the reciprocal pixel-wise numerical correspondence between the real and reciprocal spaces, the only true way to improve reciprocal-space sampling, i.e. decrease $\Delta k$, is to increase the size of the supercell in $x$ and $y$.

-Although some codes allow the sampling of diffraction patterns to be separately set, this is only numerically possibly by interpolation.
-In *ab*TEM we choose not to do this, but to retain the direct correspondence between the real-space extent of the potential and the reciprocal-space sampling.

-You can find more information in the [*ab*TEM documentation](https://abtem.github.io/doc/user_guide/appendix/antialiasing.html).
+In *ab*TEM we choose to retain the direct correspondence between the real-space extent of the potential and the reciprocal-space sampling, and only use interpolation to *decrease* the number of pixels along one direction to reach [uniform sampling](https://abtem.github.io/doc/reference/api/_autosummary/abtem.measurements.DiffractionPatterns.html#abtem.measurements.DiffractionPatterns.interpolate).
+You can find some more information in the [*ab*TEM documentation](https://abtem.github.io/doc/user_guide/appendix/antialiasing.html).